hemacarun/moodle-block_interactivetree/README.md

 4.Using configuration link, we can add link to those nodes

-Ex: If you have course like java,php etc, under that have number of topics , In that scenario , we can easily create create tree structure block root node as course and topics as leaf nodes.
+Ex: If you have course like java,php etc, under that have number of topics , In that scenario , we can easily create  tree structure block root node as course and topics as leaf nodes.
 This is very helpful and easy to create custom tree structure block.

 Users: